codetriplett/stew/preview/stew.md

 ```

-Functions can be used in place of HTML tags to create dynamic and reusable layouts.
-The props and children will be passed directly to it for processing.
+Functions can be used in place of tag names to create dynamic and reusable layouts.
+The props and children will be passed directly to the function for processing.

 ## States